-The amalgamation of two or more companies obviously impacts the asset and liabilities of the companies that are involve in the process.
+The amalgamation of two or more companies obviously impacts the asset and liabilities of the companies involved in the process.
 Along with the asset and liabilities, the shareholders also go through transition.

 Once the board members of the companies enter into an agreement, the plan is then sent for approval to the market regulators and court as well.
-These approvals from different authorities take their due time, and once done, results in a new entity.
+These approvals from different authorities take their due time and, once done, result in a new entity.
 The new entity would then issue shares to the shareholders of the transferor company.
-Thereafter, all the assets and liabilities are taken care of.
+After that, all the assets and liabilities are taken care of.

-The merger means the absorption of one company by another company, which is comparatively bigger in size.
-Just like amalgamation, mergers are also done for various purposes such as expanding the customer base, reaching out to new markets, reducing headwinds such as competition, and new product launch.
+A merger means the absorption of one company by another company, which is comparatively bigger in size.
+Like amalgamation, mergers have various purposes, such as expanding the customer base, reaching out to new markets, and reducing headwinds such as competition and new product launches.

 All the assets and the liabilities of the company that is merged belong to the company in which it is merged.
 Similarly, the shareholders of the old company get ownership and the shares of the new entity.

 The merger has two forms – Merger through Absorption and Merger through Consolidation.
-Separately, there are several types of merger – Horizontal Merger, Vertical Merger, Co-generic merger, Reverse merger and Conglomerate merger.
+Separately, there are several types of mergers – Horizontal mergers, Vertical mergers, Co-generic mergers, Reverse mergers, and Conglomerate mergers.